 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Over the last few months I have been searching for a ground for flat up to £235,500 and found one near me in Colnbrook I like with open areas and railway links in the vicinity, however it only has 51 years unexpired on the lease.
-There is not much else in Colnbrook in this price bracket, so just wondered if I would be making a grave error acquiring a short lease?
+I have been on the look out for a leasehold apartment up to £305k and identified one near me in Colnbrook I like with open areas and station nearby, however it only has 52 remaining years left on the lease.
+There is not much else in Colnbrook for this price, so just wondered if I would be making a grave error acquiring a lease with such few years left?

-Should you need a mortgage the shortness of the lease may be problematic.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the current proprietor has owned the property for at least twenty four months you can request that they commence the lease extension formalities and pass it to you.
-An additional ninety years can be extended on to the current lease with a zero ground rent applied.
-You should speak to your conveyancing solicitor regarding this.
+Should you require a home loan the remaining unexpired lease term will likely be problematic.
+Discount the price by the anticipated lease extension will cost if not already taken into account.
+If the existing proprietor has owned the property for a minimum of 2 years you could request that they commence the lease extension formalities and then assign it to you.
+You can add 90 years to the current lease with a zero ground rent applied.
+You should speak to your conveyancing solicitor about this matter.

 We're new on the property ladder - had an offer accepted, but the property agent informed us that the vendor will only go ahead if we use their recommended conveyancers as they need a ‘quick sale’.
 We would rather use a family conveyancer used to conveyancing in Colnbrook